 Almost 70% of epilepsies in the adult and teenage group are controlled with a single drug.
 It is important for parents and caregivers to understand that children with epilepsy can have normal development, normal education and normal social life.

 When your child has a seizure, ask someone nearby to call your doctor.
-If no one is around, follow the steps and then call the doctor.
+If no one is around,

 1. Place your child gently on the floor and remove any objects nearby.